Solar water disinfection: Applications

 A basic field test to determine if the water is too turbid for the SODIS method to work properly is the newspaper test.
 For the newspaper test the user has to place the filled bottle upright on top of a newspaper headline and look down through the bottle opening.
 If the letters of the headline are readable, the water can be used for the SODIS method.
 If the letters are not readable then the turbidity of the water likely exceeds 30 NTU, and the water must be pretreated.

 In theory, the method could be used in disaster relief or refugee camps.
 However, supplying bottles may be more difficult than providing equivalent disinfecting tablets containing chlorine, bromine, or iodine.
 In addition, in some circumstances, it may be difficult to guarantee that the water will be left in the sun for the necessary time.

-Other methods for household water treatment and safe storage exist (e.g., chlorination) different filtration procedures or flocculation/disinfection.
-The selection of the adequate method should be based on the criteria of effectiveness, the co-occurrence of other types of pollution (turbidity, chemical pollutants), treatment costs, labor input and convenience, and the user's preference.
+Other methods for household water treatment and safe storage exist, including chlorination, flocculation/disinfection, and various filtration procedures.
+The method should be chosen based on the criteria of effectiveness, the co-occurrence of other types of pollution (e.g. turbidity, chemical pollutants), treatment costs, labor input and convenience, and the user's preference.